 It was an empty Memorial Day.
 I think there were only three or four tables taken, and maybe a few guys at the bar.
 My eyes widened at the prices of beers listed. $3.75 for a pint of Blue Moon.
 The rest were similar.
 These are prices one might have paid 10 years ago for beer in this state, and in pricey Red Bank of all areas.
 Yes, this appears to be one of those places which has stood pat as the years flew by.

-There is a funny story regarding the appetizer pictured above that Will and I ordered.
+There is a funny story regarding the appetizer pictured above that we ordered.
 We went back and forth between a few, before deciding on zucchini sticks.
 Then, in a foolish attempt to eat healthier, I suggested we get stuffed mushrooms (which were a special) because that would be better than fried food in addition to pizza.
 It took the mushrooms about a half hour to come out, the waitress apologizing several times.
 She said they are made to order, and take a while to cook right.
 I was starting to wonder about them when they finally arrived.

 Resting in a ramekin were six overstuffed mushrooms filled with a crab and scallop mixture.
 They were then covered in what might have been a half-pound of cheese, and floating in butter and garlic.
 My mouth watered as I dug in to the first mushroom.
 “Would you like some bread with that?” the waitress asked.
 I couldn’t say yes fast enough.
 A nice slab of Italian bread to mop up that loose, gooey cheese and butter.
 While our arteries were begging for mercy, our stomachs were thrilled.
 I am not exaggerating when I say this is one of the best dishes I’ve ever ordered in any restaurant.
 Ever.
 Period.
 It was so good, I asked our server if she would tell the chef we loved them so much.
 She remarked that everyone enjoys them, but despite requests to make them a menu regular, they are too difficult and time-consuming to be making in what can be some very busy evenings.